 Podiatric consultation

-Benefits of podiatry consultation:
+Benefits of a podiatric consultation:

-• Thorough assessment of the condition of the skin and nails of the feet.
+• Thorough assessment of the skin and nail condition of the feet.

 • Individually tailored care plan.